SFTtech/nyan/doc/nyan.md

     patches = [MonsterTPPatch]
 ```

-Why is there a `instant` member of `MoveAbility`?
+Why is there an `instant` member of `MoveAbility`?
 The game engine must
 support movement without pathfinding, otherwise even movement with infinite
 speed would be done by pathfinding.

+This demonstrated that modding capabilities are strongly limited by the game
+engine, nyan just assists you in designing a mod api in an intuitive way.